• Instagram

 How to Make this Recipe

-Bring 2 cups of water to boil with 2 cups of sugar.
+Bring 2 cups of water to a boil with 2 cups of sugar.
 If making more than 4 oranges, you will need to increase the amount, but keep the ratio of water to sugar at 1:1.
 Simmer for 45 minutes.
 The peel should be very soft.

 Drain the liquid and transfer the orange slices to a wire rack.
 I reserve the liquid and use it as a sweetener.
-It's an orange-flavored simple syrup and the aroma is wonderful.
-Let them dry overnight and up to 2 days.
+It’s an orange-flavored simple syrup and the aroma is wonderful.
+Let them dry overnight and for up to 2 days.
 This will harden them slightly and make them easier to dip.

-Orange slices on a wire rack.
+Candied orange slices drying on a wire rack.

 Note: They will keep your refrigerator for up to 2 weeks.
 You can also wrap and freeze them for up to 2 months!

-Melt the white chocolate chips with ½ tablespoon of coconut oil over a bain-marie.
+Melt the white chocolate chips with 1/2 tablespoon of coconut oil over a bain-marie.
 Add the matcha powder to the melted white chocolate and mix well to incorporate.

 Prepare a sheet pan with a silicone baking mat or parchment paper.
-Dip them up to half-way in the melted matcha and white chocolate and place them on the sheet pan.
+Dip them up to halfway in the melted matcha and white chocolate and place them on the sheet pan.
 Refrigerate for 15 minutes.

-Orange slices dipped in green tea chocolate.
+Orange slices dipped in green tea chocolate on a white plate.

 Note: See detailed instructions on melting the chocolate over a bain-marie in this post for dark chocolate & matcha peanut-butter cups.

-Then, melt the 1 cup of dark chocolate chips with ½ tablespoon of coconut oil over a bain-marie.
+Then, melt the 1 cup of dark chocolate chips with 1/2 tablespoon of coconut oil over a bain-marie.
 Dip the oranges up to half-way in the melted dark chocolate and place them on the sheet pan.
 Refrigerate for 15 minutes.

-Dipping a candied orange in chocolate.
+A hand dipping a candied orange slice into dark chocolate.

 Transfer them to little jars, tins, or bags to deliver as edible gifts, or keep them in the refrigerator for a handy sweet.

-Oranges dipped in chocolate and green chocolate.
+Close up of candied orange slices dipped in dark chocolate and green chocolate.

 More Small-Bite Matcha Treats